AnWiercze/NanopoReaTA/README.md

 ## Installation using docker
-!IMPORTANT NOTE: All path selected by NanopoReaTA should not contain any spaces in their names.
+!IMPORTANT NOTE: All paths selected by NanopoReaTA should not contain any spaces in their names.
 Paths should always be named with underscores "_" instead of spaces " ". (e.g "Linux data" -> "Linux_data")!

 #### Installation on Linux based systems